StackStorm/st2docs/docs/source/inquiries.rst

         channel: "#jarvis-testing"
         message: 'Inquiry {{trigger.id}} is awaiting an approval action'

-Note how this Rule uses the ``tag`` parameter to further filter incoming Inquiries; in this case, this notification rule only applies to Inquiries with a tag of ``developers``.
+Note how this Rule uses the ``route`` parameter to further filter incoming Inquiries; in this case, this notification rule only applies to Inquiries with a route of ``developers``.
 You can create multiple rules with different criteria to personalize the notification method for different groups in your organization.

 Responding to an Inquiry